dfinity/portal/how-it-works/1_protocol/03_message-routing.subpage.md

 This marks exactly the transition between the lower and upper half of the protocol stack: The lower two layers are responsible for agreeing, in each round, among all nodes in the subnet on a block of messages to be executed.
 On every node, this block, once found (i.e., proposed, notarized, and finalized), is handed over to the implementation of the message routing layer on this node.

-Once message routing receives a block of messages – recall that a block comprises both ingress messages submitted by users and xnet messages sent by canisters on other subnets, the messages are extracted from the block and each message is placed into the input queue of its target canister.
+Once message routing receives a block of messages – recall that a block comprises both ingress messages submitted by users and XNet messages sent by canisters on other subnets, the messages are extracted from the block and each message is placed into the input queue of its target canister.
 This process is called *induction* and all the queues are collectively referred to as *induction pool*.
 After induction, the execution layer--the topmost layer of the core IC protocol stack--is triggered to deterministically *schedule* messages in the induction pool for execution and executing them.
 The actual execution of messaging happens inside a sandbox, which can be thought of as a virtual machine responsible for the execution of canister messages.